phorton1/Arduino-theClock3/docs/electronics.md

 flowing through the mosfet.
 The **PWM** signal from the ESP32 passes through a *10K resistor* to the gate of a **BC458** *NPN transistor*.
-When the transistor recieves a pulse, it pulls the gate of the mosfet *low*, allowing the mosfet to transfer the full 5V to the coil(s).
+When the transistor receives a pulse, it pulls the gate of the mosfet *low*, allowing the mosfet to transfer the full 5V to the coil(s).
 There is also a **1N4741** flyback *zener diode* to dissipate